What I have learned remaking other peoples figures in R

 In case you missed it…

-Here are some videos that I published this week that relate to previous content from these newsletters.
+Here is a livestream that I published this week that relate to previous content from these newsletters.
 Enjoy!

 video previewvideo previewvideo preview